aws-amplify/docs/docs/lib/predictions/fragments/android/identify-text.md

 ### Detect text in an image

-Amplify will make calls to both Amazon Textract and Rekognition depending on the type of text you are looking to identify (i.e. image or document).
+Amplify will make calls to both Amazon Textract and Amazon Rekognition depending on the type of text you are looking to identify (i.e. image or document).

 Passing in `TextFormatType.PLAIN` as the identify action will yield `IdentifyResult`, which must be cast into `IdentifyTextResult`.
 See below for an example of plain text detection from an image.